nickmaccarthy/docker-devops-runner-image/README.md

 ## Docker images from this available on dockerhub
 * `nickmaccarthy/devops-runner:0.1.0` * First version.
-Check git tags for info
+Woot!

 ## Usage
+* This image is primarilly built with the `build.playbook.yml` so check that out for what is actually being built inside the container.

 * Most of the installed items below will be available in your `$PATH` with their version appended in to the end like `terraform-0.11.10`, `kubectl-1.13.0`, `vault-1.2.4` etc etc.

+* All the Ansible versions are installed into their own virtualenv's in `/venvs/ansible-venv-{{ ansible_version }}`.
+Each of these venv's should have all the python packages as defined in `pip_items`

 * You can build this locally pretty easy with this command:
     * build it - `docker build -t devops-runner:<version> .`